 But keep in mind that these are common uses of a history degree; they aren’t necessarily the best outcomes for you, and they’re definitely not the only possible outcomes.
 Lots of history majors become lawyers or teachers in part because they’re obvious options: it’s easier to envision going into a career that you already know about rather than going for something you don’t.
 But there is a lot of challenging and interesting work in the world that you don’t yet know about yet, and you may be a great match for it.
 (See for example an anthropology grad student’s account of progressing from a random entry-level job into a series of better and better ones that increasingly drew on her anthropology training.)

 The examples of other humanities majors also suggest how to follow your nose into a field that interests you and end up using your education all the same.
 Read Steve Martin’s Born Standing Up to see how philosophy informed his comedy.
 Caitlin Doughty explained to the New Yorker how medieval history helped her reimagine the art of funerary practice.
 Rick Bayless’ Authentic Mexican makes obvious how his bachelor’s in Spanish and his graduate work in anthropological linguistics brought him to regional Mexican cooking.
+Liz Pape discussed how her BA in art history got her interested in the social uses of clothing, which together with her talent for analysis and research helped build what became a multi-million dollar company.
 Even the brief bios that Business Insider gives of thirty successful humanities and social science majors show how these fields can lead to real applications after college.

 It’s a common misconception that history majors, and humanities majors more generally, are more likely to be unemployed after college and that they will not make as much money as people who majored in other fields.